 Mass Home Care Appoints Lisa Gurgone as Executive Director

-She succeeds Al Norman, who retired last December after serving as executive director of Mass Home Care Association
+She succeeds Al Norman, who retired last December after serving as executive director of Mass Home Care Association (MHCA)for 31 years.

 "After a thorough search process, we are thrilled to welcome Lisa Gurgone as executive director, a person who brings a strong leadership reputation, an expert knowledge of the home care industry and a passion for advocating for underserved and vulnerable populations, said Paula Shiner, MHCA.
 I look forward to working with Lisa to continue our work of helping the elderly and disabled live in their communities with dignity and independence.